SUMIFS

 Criteria2 No The criterion or condition to be met in Criteria_range2, and so on for additional ranges and criteria.

 ...
-Yes Additional pairs of ranges and criteria can be added as needed.
+No Additional pairs of ranges and criteria can be added as needed.

 About